 --Journal of American Academy for Religion

-2019: "The Athens of America: Introduction"; Plate 18: "Boston and Reform Movements, 1820-1865"; Plate 19, "The Abolitionist Movement, 1829-1865"
+2019: "The Athens of America: Introduction"; Plate 18: "Boston and Reform Movements, 1820-1865"; Plate 19, "The Abolitionist Movement, 1829-1865" in Nancy S. Seasholes, ed., The Atlas of Boston History (University of Chicago)

 "The Atlas of Boston History is a visual feast and a triumph of storytelling through words and images.
 Mapping the forces that have shaped and reshaped the city, from the Ice Age to the Big Dig to Global Warming, this panoramic narrative also encompasses the human saga of a diverse population and its ongoing struggles to forge a just society."